 © Linda Lee Rathbun

 *If you spy a green stick trying to cross a road, please pull over if it is safe to do so; the stick may very well be a goliath stick insect.
 Gently move it off the road in the direction it was heading in, preferably to a leafy tree or shrub where it will blend in.
-A good way to find stick insects, mantids and so on is to look on the bark of trees, on green leaves, on shrubs etc. Soon you will train your eyes and it will be easier to find all sorts of wildlife.
+A good way to find stick insects, mantids and so on is to look at the bark of trees, on green leaves, on shrubs, etc. Soon you will train your eyes and it will be easier to find all sorts of wildlife.